 Welcome to Away with Joanna!
-My name is Joanna Kowalski and I’ve been a French teacher at the elementary level for 28 years.
+My name is Joanna Kowalski and I’ve been a French teacher at the elementary level for over 30 years.

 When my eldest daughter turned 18 many years ago, I felt free and wanted to discover more of the world.
 That summer, during the summer months off from school, I travelled to Cuernavaca, Mexico with a group of teachers.
 The purpose of the trip was to learn about local people’s lives – we visited them in their homes, learned about their circumstances and opened our eyes to the reality of how other people live.